NikkelM/Random-YouTube-Video/README.md

 During development, smaller changes may get pushed to the `main` branch.
 These packages will have the same `version` number as the latest release, but a newer `version_name` number, often including a `-beta` suffix, to distinguish them from the latest release.

-This naming scheme is used to allow users to test and distinguish new changes before their release, but to keep the integrity of the automated release pipeline, which uses the `version` property to determine whether a new release should be created.
+This naming scheme is used to allow users to test and distinguish new changes before their release, while still keeping the integrity of the automated release pipeline, which uses the `version` property to determine when a new release should be created.

 ---